Vagr9K/Blog/content/posts/git-aliases/index.md

 ## Inspiration for aliases

 What are the most used commands in your case?
 Commit?
 Checkout?
-Then set them as aliases thet would make sense for you.
-In most cases that's the best way of doing so.
+Then set them as aliases.
+In most cases that's the best way of improving your workflow.

-But if you want something "futureproof", there are a couple of great sources for that.
+But if you want something "future proof", there are a couple of great resources for that.

 * [Prezto's Git aliases](https://github.com/sorin-ionescu/prezto/blob/master/modules/git/alias.zsh)

     Probably the best organization of aliases.
-They are actually supposed to be used from shell, not as a git subcommand, but more on that later.
+They are actually supposed to be used from the shell, not as a git subcommand, but more on that later.

 * [Git Aliases of the Gods! - Git Merge 2017](https://www.youtube.com/watch?v=3IIaOj1Lhb0)

     This is a talk by a BitBucket developer Tim Pettersen.
-Some of his aliases didn't make into my list for complexity reasons, but if you are interested in serving your Git repository to the internet, you might want to check out the video at [11:32](https://youtu.be/3IIaOj1Lhb0?t=11m32s).
+Some of his aliases didn't make into my list for complexity reasons, but if you are interested in serving your local Git repository to the internet, you might want to check out the video at [11:32](https://youtu.be/3IIaOj1Lhb0?t=11m32s).

 * Your imagination